ARMmbed/mbed-os-example-lorawan/README.md

     "value": 2048
 }
 ```

-Essentially you can make the whole application with Mbed LoRaWAN stack in 6K if you drop the RTOS from Mbed-OS.
+Essentially you can make the whole application with Mbed LoRaWAN stack in 6K if you drop the RTOS from Mbed OS.

-For more information, please follow the blog post [here](https://os.mbed.com/blog/entry/Reducing-memory-usage-by-tuning-RTOS-con/).
+For more information, please follow this [blog post](https://os.mbed.com/blog/entry/Reducing-memory-usage-by-tuning-RTOS-con/).